takuto-okuno-riken/mtess/README.md

   -v, --version       show version number
   -h, --help          show command line help
 ~~~
-Input .mat file should include input cell data.
-Node size must be the same within the group.
-Time-series length does not have to be the same.
+The input .mat file should include input cell data.
+The node count must be the same within the group, whereas time-series length does not have to be the same.
 | name | cell | description |
 |:---|:---|:---|
 |CX |{&lt;nodes&gt; x &lt;length&gt;} x &lt;cell number&gt; |group of multivariate time-series|